mohammadrezazargar/BCB546-Spring2025-FinalProject/README.md

 + "codes" File: This folder contains all codes utilized to produce the necessay plots
 + "plots" File: This folder contains all the plots in .png format

+Through our project, we were able to determine what forcefield performed poorly for this ligand-DNA system as well as found what forcefield performed well.